Kishotta/kishotta.github.io/my-app/README.md

 - **Resume**: Professional experience, skills, and background
 - **Changelog**: Project updates and development history

+This project is part of the [roadmap.sh Single Page CV project](https://roadmap.sh/projects/single-page-cv).

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.0.0.

 ## Development server